Beyond the Tropopause and Down the Well

 In fact, by the time a commercial core device hits 150°C, its internal holding voltage drops dangerously close to its normal 1.5V operating voltage.
 This places the device at massive risk of a destructive latch-up event if even a minor noise stimulus occurs.

-Chart 1: Latch-Up Trigger Current (Commercial vs. HARDSIL®) This graph plots the trigger current data for a 130nm commercial process (dashed lines) against a HARDSIL® process (solid lines) across a temperature range of 25°C to 200°C. Notice how the commercial device's trigger current drops aggressively as temperature increases, leading to a destructive short circuit.
+Above Chart 1: Latch-Up Trigger Current (Commercial vs. HARDSIL®).
+This graph plots the trigger current data for a 130nm commercial process (dashed lines) against a HARDSIL® process (solid lines) across a temperature range of 25°C to 200°C. Notice how the commercial device's trigger current drops aggressively as temperature increases, leading to a destructive short circuit.
 In stark contrast, the HARDSIL® test device does not trigger into latch-up across the testing range, remaining completely immune up to 200°C.

 The Physical Solution: How HARDSIL® Works